Proprioception and Autism: Practical Scenarios Uncovered

 Impact of Proprioceptive Challenges

 Individuals with autism often face challenges related to proprioception.
-These challenges can manifest in various ways, such as constantly seeking deep pressure or engaging in intense physical activities like jumping, crashing, or pushing against objects to fulfill their proprioceptive needs [1].
+These challenges can manifest in various ways, such as constantly seeking deep pressure or engaging in intense physical activities like jumping, crashing, or pushing against objects to fulfill their proprioception needs [1].

 Proprioceptive difficulties can affect motor planning skills, making it challenging to execute movements smoothly and fluidly.
 Children with autism may exhibit behaviors such as tiptoeing, pushing others or objects, crashing, falling, and running, as a result of differences in proprioceptive processing.